 Background

-The upcoming launch of the Tropospheric Emissions: Monitoring Pollution (TEMPO) mission will provide key air quality measurements of trace gas constituents over North America from a geostationary orbit.
+The recent Tropospheric Emissions: Monitoring of Pollution (TEMPO) mission launch (April 2023) provides key air quality measurements of trace gas constituents over North America from a geostationary orbit.
 These observations are important to the air quality forecasting and regulatory communities.
 Survey respondents requested that some of the currently planned TEMPO products be expedited to near real-time (NRT) availability to assist in forecasting and modeling efforts.
-Other products are requested to be added using robust science algorithms adapted from other sensors with similar capabilities.

 Thematic Areas